It’s one of the shortest of the Ten Commandments. It seems clear.

 In fact, Adventists did not base their argument entirely on the sixth commandment–though their broader understanding of Scripture led them to see it as a summary of Christian teaching.
 This from a WW2 era tract, Seventh-day Adventists and Civil Government, published by the National Service Organization under Clark Smith:

-In harmony with their profession as followers of the Prince of Pace, can Seventh-day Adventists engage in the destruction of their fellow men?
+In harmony with their profession as followers of the Prince of Peace, can Seventh-day Adventists engage in the destruction of their fellow men?
 This is a question which has confronted the members of the Seventh-day Adventist Church from its early history.
 From their study of the life and example of Christ and the teachings of the gospel, they have from the time of their organization been noncombatants.
 Their understanding of the gospel principle of noncombatancy may be set forth briefly as follows:

 - Christ’s kingdom is not of this world.
 Said Christ to Pilate, “If My kingdom were of this world, then would My servants fight.”
 John 18:36.